 The communication is crucial for your project to be successful.
 It has to be honest and open.
 Your app development company should keep you up-to-date with each stage of the development process to be sure that the progress in meeting your expectations and show you that everything goes well.
 You, on the other hand, should be able to communicate any change needed.
 It’s also good to have direct contact with development team in order to avoid any disruptions and confusion.

-It’s also important what tools will the software house use to keep you updated.
+It’s also important what tools will the software development company use to keep you updated.
 For example, at Appstronauts we use Jira for project management and Slack as an instant messenger tool.

 8. What files will I have access to?